-- · Have a regular meeting time (no less than quarterly) and provide virtual accessibility - Publish notices of their meeting agendas and minutes and open meetings to any interested partiesy - Provide meeting agendas and minutes to NCCEH to post to the CoC website on a timely hasis - Have participation from a large variety of providers, stakeholders, and subpopulations from each county within the physical bounds of the Regional Committee - Design coordinated entry systems within parameters set forth in the NC BoS CoC Coordinated Entry Written Standards - ImplementAdminister robust coordinated entry systems - Annually elect a Regional Lead and Regional Lead Alternate to represent the Regional Committee on the NC BoS CoC Steering Committee - Elect leadership positions as outlined below - Regional Committees will develop, approve, and maintain a regional code of conduct policy.
+- Have a regular meeting time (no less than quarterly) and provide virtual accessibility - Publish notices of their meeting agendas and minutes and open meetings to any interested parties - Provide meeting agendas and minutes to NCCEH to post to the CoC website on a timely basis - Have participation from a large variety of providers, stakeholders, and subpopulations, including people with lived experience of homelessness, from each county within the physical bounds of the Regional Committee - Design coordinated entry systems within parameters set forth in the NC BoS CoC Coordinated Entry Written Standards - Implement robust coordinated entry systems - Annually elect a Regional Lead and Regional Lead Alternate to represent the Regional Committee on the NC BoS CoC Steering Committee - Elect leadership positions as outlined below - Regional Committees will develop, approve, and maintain a regional code of conduct policy.
 The policy will be updated annually and approval of the policy will be recorded in Regional Committee minutes.
 The policy shall cover conflict of interest in regards to serving on funding review and selection committees and abstaining from voting when a conflict of interest presents.
+Regional

-Regional Committees will publicly post the code of conduct on the Regional Committee's webpage on the NCCEH website.
+Committees will publicly post the code of conduct on the Regional Committee's webpage on the NCCEH website.